meetuparchive/learn-rust/class1.md

 pub use bar::BarType;
 ```

-This also simplifies the surface area of your library users interact with and need to know
+This also simplifies the surface area of your library users can interact with and need to know
 about so its a good pattern to keep in mind.

 The highest unit of compilation is called a crate.
 A crate is just a collection of modules intended for